IMBUS-Fundamentals

 • VA the septal and lateral MV annulus movement

-• VA the MV leaflets (apply Color)
+• VA the MV leaflets (use Color)

 • VA the LV